-In 2017, the Company recorded an income tax benefit as a result of the release of a part of its valuation allowance on deferred assets and the correction of refunds for prior years.
+In 2018 and 2017, the Company recorded an income tax benefit as a result of the release of a part of its valuation allowance on deferred assets and the correction of refunds for prior years.
 Income tax expense in 2016 related to the resolution of an examination by the Internal Revenue Service.
-The income tax benefit for 2015 related to change in the valuation allowance.